wulcat/MeowEngine/README.md

 - [ ] Creating support for multi-scene compilation
 - [ ] HTML navigation multi scenes on demand (async download and load scenes)
 - [ ] Support for windows & mac
+- [ ] Find a way to debug coding after built application
+- [ ] Find a way to isolate and build code while developing simulations

 ## Compitability
 - [x] Console